 Exploring in the wilderness is thirsty work, and it’s super important to keep yourself hydrated.
 Once you’ve found yourself a source, it’s essential that you know how to purify water to ensure that it’s free from bacteria and harmful bugs when you drink it.

 Drinking unsanitary water significantly increases your chance of picking up a nasty virus or becoming very sick, but luckily, there are many different methods which, if followed correctly, means finding clean water to drink can be a doddle.
 So, here’s how to make sure that you are drinking clean water.

 The classic method.
 If you have access to a stove or you’re a dab hand at building a fire, then boiling your water is a relatively easy method for you to use.
-All you have to do is bring the water to boiling point for one minute at elevations of up to 2,000 meters and 3 minutes at elevations higher than that, remove it from the heat, let it settle and cool for further few minutes – and then you’re all good to go!
+All you have to do is bring the water to boiling point for one minute at elevations of up to 2,000m and three minutes at elevations higher than that, remove it from the heat, let it settle and cool for further few minutes – and then you’re all good to go!
 Just be aware that boiling water will not remove any solids, so if you can see any suspicious looking floaters, you’ll want to strain those out.